niplav/site/daygame_cost_benefit.md

 partners, even if the overwhelming majority is only a one-night stand).

-I will also assume that the dimimishing returns on sex with different partners are quadratic<!--TODO: is this the right word?-->(they can be calculated with the square root), because for men having sex with many partners has a high evolutionary benefit, and logarithmic returns would seem to punishing for that.
+I will also assume that the dimimishing returns on sex with different partners are square-rooted, because for men having sex with many partners has a high evolutionary benefit, and logarithmic returns would seem to punishing for that.

 I will also assume that the diminishing returns on sex with the same partner _is_ logarithmic, because for men, having sex multiple times with